Perturbing scattering resonances in non-Hermitian systems: a generalized Wigner-Smith operator formulation

-\emph{Conclusion}.---To conclude, in this work we have presented a novel method for calculating resonance shifts in perturbed open systems using generalized Wigner-Smith operators associated with the perturbation parameters.
-These operators have found increasing use in the control and manipulation of optical fields in recent years.
-Our work reveals the connection of generalized Wigner-Smith operators to resonant properties in non-Hermitian systems and further highlights their utility.
-Our perturbation theory is based on generic complex analytic arguments and is therefore applicable to a wide range of scenarios.
-At the same time, we have demonstrated that our results reduce to more traditional perturbation formulas for high quality resonances.
+\emph{Conclusion}---In this work we have presented a novel method for calculating resonance shifts in perturbed open systems using generalized WS operators.
+Our work reveals the connection between generalized WS operators and resonant properties in non-Hermitian systems and further highlights their utility.
+Our perturbation theory is based on general complex analytic arguments and is therefore applicable to a broad range of scenarios.
+Furthermore, we demonstrated our results reduce to traditional perturbation formulas for high quality resonances.
 We have verified our theory numerically by tracking pole shifts caused by refractive index perturbations in a complex photonic network, and in a spatially selective pumping experiment.
 Our work provides a novel way to analyze scattering resonances, which may be of use in cavity or nanostructure design \cite{Granchi2023} and future sensing technologies.

 [1]{} [1]{#1}

 \theequation{S\arabic{equation}} \thefigure{S\arabic{figure}}

 \oldthebibliography=\thebibliography \oldendthebibliography=\endthebibliography \newenvironment{thesuppbibliography}[1]{ \oldthebibliography{#1} }{\oldendthebibliography}